OpenBao Restore Using MinIO

 -n foundation-env-default

-Create the MinIO credentials secret using one of the following methods:
+Create the MinIO credentials secret by using one of the following methods:

-Option 1: Copy the credentials from foundation-cluster-zerotrust namespace to the foundation-env-default namespace using SecretManager:
+Option 1: Run the following command to apply a SecretManager resource that copies MinIO credentials from the foundation-cluster-zerotrust namespace to the foundation-env-default namespace:

 cat <<'EOF' | kubectl apply -f -